 “Made in Albania” the new blooming market in Europe

-The export of the clothing and shoe manufacturing in Albania currently makes up the 44.4% of the general national export according to INSTAT (the National Institute of Statistics), which means it´s a very important sector in the local market.
-The Albanian factories and companies are investing hundreds of thousands of dollars onto the new machineries and improving work conditions, while keeping prices competitive, which makes it likable for foreign brands to start partnering with them.
+The export of the clothing and shoe manufacturing in Albania currently makes up 44.4 percent of the general national export according to INSTAT (the National Institute of Statistics), which means it´s a very important sector in the local market.
+The Albanian factories and companies are investing hundreds of thousands of dollars into the new machinery and improving work conditions, while keeping prices competitive, which makes it likable for foreign brands to start partnering with them.

 Unlike in other sectors of the Albanian economy, the global financial crisis has produced a positive impact on the clothing industry in Albania.
 Supported by 20 years of experience in production (albeit partial) for important companies in Western Europe, Albanian manufacturing companies have improved their processes as they have transitioned from manufacturers with ordered material to genuine manufacturers.
 Furthermore, there is a greater number of factories able to offer finalized products (i.e., products that they have produced start to finish) than there were only two years ago.

-Shifting manufacturing to the Albanian clothing and shoe market is favorable for a lot of foreign brands because the wages are lower compared to the same wage in an European city.
-The cost of the production is much lower in Albania, than in surrounding countries.
+Shifting manufacturing to the Albanian clothing and shoe market is favorable for a lot of foreign brands because the wages are lower compared to the same wage in a European city.
+The cost of production is much lower in Albania than in surrounding countries.
 One further advantage is the geographical closeness with western European countries.
-Delivering the final products to them is faster and more flexible compared to Asian countries like Vietnam, India and China.
+Delivering the final products to them is faster and more flexible compared to Asian countries like Vietnam, India, and China.

 Main Suppliers of clothes and shoes to Albania

 Albania has 4 big suppliers regarding the textile industry in the country.
-This excludes curtains, rugs, and other materials which are not considered ‘clothes’.
-The first spot is lead up by Turkey, with a value of €33.6 millions imported clothes.
+This excludes curtains, rugs, and other materials that are not considered ‘clothes’.
+The first spot is lead up by Turkey, with a value of €33.6 million imported clothes.

-Turkey has been for decades our main partner, this comes as a result as being very close to Albania in terms of geographic distance, the quite well-developed textile industry in this southern European country and the trade relations between the two countries.
-It contributes also the fast that many Turkish brands are very much present in the Albanian market for sale in retail stores and commercial centres.
+Turkey has been for decades our main partner, this comes as a result of being very close to Albania in terms of geographic distance, the quite well-developed textile industry in this southern European country and the trade relations between the two countries.
+It contributes also the fact that many Turkish brands are very much present in the Albanian market for sale in retail stores and commercial centers.

-China is ranked the second, with a total value of €31.4 million imported garments.
-The biggest manufacturer in the world right now does not only provides the country with their textile productions but as well plastic materials.
+China is ranked second, with a total value of €31.4 million imported garments.
+The biggest manufacturer in the world right now does not only provides the country with its textile productions but as well as plastic materials.
 As this is not enough, many vendors and individual consumers from Albania use online apps and websites to make orders directly from the Asian country.

-The third spot is held by the neighbouring country Italy, with a value of €8.6 million.
-Whereas INSTAT lists it as Albanians main partner in terms of the ‘clothing and shoe manufacturing’, in reality most of these productions go back to the Italian market.
+The third spot is held by the neighboring country Italy, with a value of €8.6 million.
+Whereas INSTAT lists it as Albanians main partner in terms of the ‘clothing and shoe manufacturing’, in reality, most of these productions go back to the Italian market.

 A big surprise in the list of Albania’s biggest suppliers is the remote country of Bangladesh, with a total value of € 1.7 million.
 It’s an interesting indication that although being far away from Albania, this country with a developed textile industry is in the top 4.
-Furthermore, Bangladesh and the neighbouring countries like India, Sri Lanka, Cambodia and Vietnam serve as the countries that deliver more the second-hand clothes in the world for reuse or recycle.
+Furthermore, Bangladesh and the neighboring countries like India, Sri Lanka, Cambodia, and Vietnam serve as the countries that deliver more second-hand clothes in the world for reuse or recycle.

-Coming back to Europe, after Italy being the biggest suppliers for attire and shoe manufacturing, it is followed by Spain, Greece and Romania.
+Coming back to Europe, after Italy being the biggest supplier for attire and shoe manufacturing, it is followed by Spain, Greece, and Romania.
 The blossoming textile industry in Albania benefits both international brands, and local manufacturers, developing and expanding the growing textile industry garments and shoes in Europe.